Distributor: Universal Studios

 The Masterpiece Collection is given a tasteful book-style presentation with a page for each film that includes a folder for each disc.
 Some might prefer that each disc come in its own standard Blu-ray case.
 These folder style compartments do not always protect the discs and very often cause scratches.

-The individual release presents the disc in a standard Blu-ray case with film related artwork (you can see the artwork on the top of this article).
+The individual release presents the disc in a standard Blu-ray case with film related artwork that improves on the artwork used for the various DVD releases of the film.

-The menu on the disc contains footage from the film accompanied by music in the same style as other Universal Blu-rays.
+The menu on the disc contains footage from the film in the same style as other Universal Blu-rays.

 4.5 of 5 MacGuffins